Outlook, Saskatchewan: Arts and culture

 Outlook's arts program includes the Equinox Theatre, a community theatre group that puts on one to two productions a year.
-They have put on such productions such as Anne of Green Gables (starring Marcia Orton as Anne, and Alexander Haugen as Gilbert) and The Little Mermaid (starring Madeline Codling as Ariel, and Gavin Fleck as Prince Eric).
-In the past, the group would work in Conjunction with the LCBI theatre group.
+They have put on such productions such as Anne of Green Gables and The Little Mermaid.
+In the past, the group would work in conjunction with the LCBI theatre group.

-The Outlook and District Community Arts Council recently opened an art gallery in the Town Office Building.
+The Outlook and District Community Arts Council opened an art gallery in the Town Office Building.